Evidence of efficiacy of MBCL

 The MBCL programme itself has shown beneficial effects in a growing number of studies – inside and outside the mental health services, on location and online, in controlled and uncontrolled, quantitative and qualitative research.

-• a brief online intervention with MBCL exercises among students (University of Bratislava, Slovakia).
+• a short online intervention with MBCL exercises in students with high levels of self-criticism.
+(University of Bratislava, Slovakia, 2020)

 In summary, research up to date confirms that after an MBCL intervention